Quantitative disorder effects in low-dimensional spin systems: Proofs for spin systems with continuous symmetry

 and implement the Mandelbrot percolation argument developed in the second step of the proof of Lemma~\ref{prop2.31708}.
 We obtain a collection $\Q \subseteq \cup_{l=0}^{l_{\max}} \mathcal{T}_l$ of good boxes.
-We need to prove two properties pertaining to the collection $\mathcal{Q}$.
-First we show that the set of uncovered points is typically small.
-To this end, we prove the inequality, for any vertex $v \in \Lambda_{L}$,
+We need to prove the following two properties pertaining to the collection $\mathcal{Q}$.
+First, we show that the set of uncovered points is typically small: we prove the inequality, for any vertex $v \in \Lambda_{L}$,

-Second, we need to prove that the expected magnetization on a box of the collection $\Q$ is small; specifically, we show the estimate, for each box $\Lambda \subseteq \Lambda_{L}$,
+Second, we prove that the expected value of the spatially and thermally averaged magnetization on a box of the collection $\Q$ is small: we show the estimate, for each box $\Lambda \in \cup_{l=0}^{l_{\max}} \mathcal{T}_l$,